Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Riccati-ZORO

 \section{Riccati-ZORO}

-In this section we describe the algorithm Riccati-ZORO, which is aimed at problems of structure \eqref{ocp:rob}, but optimizes the feedback gains based on a heuristic cost instead of exactly.
+In this section we describe the algorithm Riccati-ZORO, which targets problems of structure \eqref{ocp:rob}, but optimizes the feedback gains based on a heuristic cost instead of exactly.
 We consider two choices for the heuristic cost, and discuss the relation to the algorithms ZORO and SIRO.